 ASG continues to bring positive press to Preservation Greensboro, including a feature in the July|August 2006 issue of Preservation, the official magazine of the National Trust for Historic Preservation in Washington, DC.
 Additional coverage in The Chronicle of Philanthropy, a publication of the Chronicle of Higher Education also in Washington, DC, profiled ASG as one of a handful of models nationwide that have achieved their charitable purpose through innovative programming.

-The ASG retail showroom at 300 Bellemeade Street (the intersection of Commerce & Bellemeade streets) contains merchandise including vintage claw foot tubs, pedestal sinks, solid brass hardware, doors, windows, shutters, pressed metal ceilings, hardwood flooring, columns, stair railings, bath and sink hardware, chandeliers, and wall light fixtures recycled from historic homes and buildings throughout North Carolina’s piedmont.
+The ASG retail showroom [at the time of this article located] at 300 Bellemeade Street contains merchandise including vintage claw foot tubs, pedestal sinks, solid brass hardware, doors, windows, shutters, pressed metal ceilings, hardwood flooring, columns, stair railings, bath and sink hardware, chandeliers, and wall light fixtures recycled from historic homes and buildings throughout North Carolina’s piedmont.
 Volunteers are needed and appreciated.
 The Architectural Salvage of Greensboro showroom is open Fridays 10:00 a.m. – 6:00 p.m. and Saturdays 8:30 a.m. – 12:00 p.m. or by appointment.
 For any information call 336-389-9118.